scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 93.8

 Between the curls and thickness, Claeb takes the top non-long-hair bois spot.
 It's just a good head of hair.
-Maybe if the full curl-fro was grown out he could compete for the top spot.
+Maybe he could compete for the top spot if the full curl-fro was grown out.
 10/10 beard as well.

 TWIATH: #12.
-With a two-week PF under 160, there's not much that can be done at this point.
+With a two-week PF under 160, not much can be done now.
 John Albert Elway Jr. is disappointed in you.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |